Spare Time: Karen Blackmore - My Pictures - My Movies

 We are both happily retired; me from the Tribune, since 1997 & the Post Office since 2000 and Karen from State Farm since 2004.

 In October of 2008 I started the 'kewpie.net Scholarship' and since my Hickman Kewpie Class of 1963 wanted a scholarship in my name, I am also managing the 'Charley Blackmore's Class of '63 Scholarship.'
-So in the three years since the start of the scholarships; I have raised over $40,000.00 for the 'kewpie.net Scholarship' and over $14,000.00 for the 'Charley Blackmore's Class of '63 Scholarship.'
+So in the five years since the start of the scholarships; I have raised over $52,000.00 for the 'kewpie.net Scholarship' and over $15,000.00 for the 'Charley Blackmore's Class of '63 Scholarship.'
 Thank you, thank you very much!!!!!!!!
 The great Class of '63 donated $5,000.00 to Hickman High School in 1998, when I kicked off www.kewpie.net and in 2005 the users of www.kewpie.net made donations in the amount of almost $8,000.00 which was used to add the audio/video electronics to the Commons which was dedicated in 2003, before my 40th Reunion.

-If you are a Kewpie, a Mohawk or just remember either of us, give us a call next time you are in or near "Kewpietown" and stop by for a visit!
+If you are a Kewpie, a Mohawk, a Bulldog or just remember either of us, give us a call next time you are in or near "Kewpietown" and stop by for a visit!
 We'd love to see you anytime, you're always welcome!!!!!

 Charley & Karen Blackmore